 We will write covered calls on our SPY holdings at $414, which will allow us to benefit from $2.00 per share growth if there is any, expiry date this coming Friday, April 16 (SPY C 16APR21 414.00) SPY has three expiry dates each week.
 Getting involved with the Monday and Wednesday expiry dates is of no significant benefit over selecting the Friday of the same week.

 Contact me if you want an explanation. (firstname.lastname@example.org)You need to login to view the rest of the content.
 Please Login.
 Not a Member?
-You can now sign up for a one-month free trial membership.
+You can now sign up for $12 for a one-year membership.
 Join Us